CiscoCloud/vaquero-docs/docs/current/data-model-howto.md

     ├── site-a
     │   ├── env.yml
     │   └── cluster-aa.yml
-    │   └── cluster-ab.yml
-    │   └── cluster-ac.yml
     └── site-b
     |   ├── env.yml
     |   └── cluster-ba.yml
-    |   └── cluster-bb.yml
-    |   └── cluster-bc.yml

 ```

-#### Configuration

-At the top of every cluster file is a `config` section.
+In order to link a `cluster` with a `configuration`, place a `config` section at the top of every cluster file.
+This section describes how to obtain the

-This section describes how to obtain the SOT configuration for this cluster of hosts.
+SOT configuration for this cluster of hosts.

 type: git